fivetran/dbt_google_ads/README.md

 ```

 ## Step 2: Install the package
-Include the following google_ads_source package version in your `packages.yml` file:
+Include the following google_ads package version in your `packages.yml` file:
 > TIP: Check [dbt Hub](https://hub.getdbt.com/) for the latest installation instructions or [read the dbt docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.
 ```yaml
 packages: